The Ultimate Guide to Avoid Crowds at National Parks

 Explore Beyond the First Mile

-Crowds drop off dramatically once you move past the first mile of most trails.
+Crowds drop off dramatically once you move past the first mile of most trails — even famous ones.
+Many visitors turn around early, and trail density decreases quickly beyond that initial stretch.

 Parks and Areas That Are Naturally Less Crowded